grantek/minisynth32/README.md

 Specifically, use "tree" support for the face, which builds a tower of support starting on the build plate and reaching across to the overhanging parts.
 I also prefer to increase the vertical distance between the support and the printed part to make it easier to remove (0.4mm gap for a 0.2mm layer height).
+The supported parts of the model may end up messy on their bottom layer, but this is okay for the inside of the faceplate.

 The shell was modeled in FreeCAD using the Part workbench, which uses simple geometric shapes added and subtracted from each other.
 If you want to modify the "MS-32" text on the face plate to something more authentic, select the Model window, press Ctrl-F to search the tree of objects, and search for ShapeString (the default name for a text object).
-In the Data window for the selected object you should be able to change the "MS-32" to something else.
+In the Data window for the selected object you should be able to change the "MS-32" to something else, and press Enter.
 The object remains greyed-out and hidden, but the change should propagate through to the final part.

 ### Assembling the rotary encoder

 The rotary encoder used is a "12mm" generic device available online.
 Specifically, this is **NOT** a preassembled board with 5-pin header, there's not enough room for these, so you need to wire directly to the bare legs.

+First, bend the mounting tabs on the encoder in against its base.

 The pinout from the rear I/O board is labelled `GND` `SW` `B` `A`